taknikiniga/MLKitDocumentScanner/README.md

 Android Studio: Develop the app using Android Studio, the official integrated development environment (IDE) for Android app development.
 Getting Started:

-Clone the repository: git clone https://github.com/your-username/ml-kit-document-scanner.git Open the project in Android Studio.
-Configure dependencies (refer to official ML Kit documentation).
-Follow the provided instructions or customize the code as needed.